Want to get a beautiful home makeover of your own?Let’s talk

 When it comes to bedroom interior design, wanderlust and boho chic moodboards often collide.
 Afterall, the bohemian style of decorating is heavily influenced art, craft and travel and it’s often characterised by the use of quirky and eclectic found objects and handmade treasures.

+If you have a passion for interior design, use your collection of travel mementos to create a unique and personalized bedroom that reflects your wanderlust spirit.
 For those with a sense of adventure, the bedroom is a perfect place to celebrate and indulge in wanderlust by filling it up with mementos from travels.
 Invest in art and crafts wherever you go – don’t shy away from picking up that handmade swing or hammock the next time you visit a tropical destination.
 Even if your bags are perpetually full, you can always make room for smaller knick-knacks or collectibles like cushion covers, art prints or even just postcards.

 If you’re not a world traveller just yet, manifest your future adventures by bringing home a vintage globe or frame a map of a place you hope to visit.
 Add colour to the bedroom by filling shelves and side tables with travel guides and coffee table books.
 And don’t forget to ask friends and family to send in postcards and keepsakes that can be used to accessorise small nooks and corners of the bedroom.